Files

 5. Set Geometry

-The final step before we can write the data out is to set the geometry for each of the writer feature types.
-Open the Building writer feature type parameters, and using the drop-down select geopackage_polygon for Geometry.
+The final step before we can write the data out is to set the geometry for each writer feature type.
+Open the Building writer feature type parameters, and using the drop-down, select geopackage_polygon for Geometry.
 Now we can apply the geometry change to all of the other writer feature types using the Apply to button at the bottom of the parameters.

 The Apply to button provides a variety of parameters that can be changed across the writer feature types.
 We are only interested in changing the geometry.
 Set Change Geometry to Yes, then click OK twice.
 You will be prompted to confirm the change across the writer feature types; click Yes.

-To save time, we changed ALL of the writer feature types to geopackage_polygon, but there are some feature types that are point and linestrings.
+To save time, we changed ALL writer feature types to geopackage_polygon, but some feature types are point and line.

 In the Change Multiple Feature Types dialog, click on the ellipsis for Feature Types to Change.
 Now we can select which writer feature types to update to points.
 Select MotorwayJunction, NamedPlace, RailwayStation, and Roundabout.
 Then set Change Geometry to Yes.
 Click OK twice.